arslan1222/Mern-Assessment-Ascendify-Technologies/README.md

   "password": "any123456"
 }

-and fetch all tasks, add task, update task, delete task acoordingly.
+and fetch all tasks, add task, update task, delete task accordingly.